Charlie Parnell Yodgorlik Maxsus Ta'lim Mukammallikni uchun Mukofot

 - 2009 - Michelle MacKinney and Kim Wichterman

-All teachers and staff members who work with Minnetonka students with special needs are eligible for this award.
-Nominations will be accepted through March 1.
-Parents and staff members who work with children with special needs are encouraged to submit a letter of nomination.
+All teachers and staff members who worked with Minnetonka students with special needs were eligible for this award.

 The Charlie Parnell Award: History and Philosophy